austinw1995/magnific-llm-evals/README.md

             "temperature": 0.7,
             "max_tokens": 150,
         },
-        system_prompt="""You are a voice assistant for Vappy's Pizzeria, a pizza shop located on the Internet.
-Your job is to take the order of customers calling in.
-The menu has only 3 types of items: pizza, sides, and drinks.
-Keep responses short and simple.
-Do not end the call until the customer says bye.
-IMPORTANT: Do not use tool end_call() until all of the customer's questions are answered and they say something like "bye" or "see you.'
+        system_prompt="""You are a voice assistant for Vappy's Pizzeria, a pizza shop located on the Internet...IMPORTANT: Do not use tool end_call() until all of the customer's questions are answered and they say something like "bye" or "see you.''
 """,
         end_call_enabled=True
     )